andreystarenky/JobSeekr/README.md

 Simple Office: a simple asset pack of office rooms and objects

+### Other APIs and Libraries

 Microsoft Azure Speech SDK: provides Azure speech to text and text to speech support

+Microsoft Azure Text To Speech: recieves and returns text with keyword strength and sentiment score

+Python Pandas and LXML Libraries: used for webscraping job postings

 *Note: a sitting animation from Mixamo is used*